This post may contain affiliate links. Please see our disclosure policy.

-These are the best kitchen sink cookies!
+You are going to love this kitchen sink cookies recipe!
 They’re filled with chocolate chips, toffee, coconut, and oats!
-You can also add in other ingredients you have lying around the kitchen like potato chips or pretzels… everything but the kitchen sink.
+You can also add in other ingredients you have lying around the kitchen, like potato chips or pretzels… everything but the kitchen sink.

 All-purpose Flour – We use all-purpose King Arthur flour for this recipe.